-• The Library shares the direct access with e-journals and e-books under N-LIST programme of UGC-INFONET digital library consortium.
-Every faculty is given a login ID to access the N-LIST .
+The Library shares the direct access with e-journals and e-books under N-LIST programme of UGC-INFONET digital library consortium.
+Every faculty is given a login ID to access the N-LIST.

-OPAC Yes, 02 computers are made available at the entrance of the library for this
+OPAC Yes, 02 computers are made available at the

-purpose.
+OT AC -

+entrance of the library for this purpose.
-Electronic Resource management 01 (More than 6000 e-journals and

-package for e-journals 98000 e-books are available in N-LIST
+Electronic Resource management package for 01 (More than 6000 e-journals and 98000 ee-journals books are available in N-LIST INFLIBNET

-INFLIBNET programme)
+programme)

-Federated searching tools to search 01 (N-LIST)
+Federated searching tools to search articles in 01 (N-LIST)

-articles in multiple databases
+multiple databases

 Library Website Webpage on the college website

 www.sjgsm.shikshamandal.org

 Library Automation Library Computerized.
-Installed
+Installed 'LIBTECH'

-'LIBTECH' software for library
+software for library management.

-management.

 Total no. of computers 21

-Total no. of printers, Xerox , 2+1+1
+Total no. of printers, Xerox , scanner 2+1+1

-scanner

 Internet band width speed 2MBPS

 Institutional repository NO

-Content management system for e- NO
+Content management system for e-learning NO

-learning

-Participation in Resource sharing N-LIST
+Participation in Resource sharing networks/ N-LIST

-networks/ consortia (like
+consortia (like IINFLIBNET)

-IINFLIBNET)
+125 Provide details on the fellowing item